kyuupichan/electrumx/docs/ENVIRONMENT.rst

   The Electrum protocol has a flaw in that address histories must be served all at once or not at all, an obvious avenue for abuse.
   **MAX_SEND** is a stop-gap until the protocol is improved to admit incremental history requests.
-Each history entry is appoximately 100 bytes so the default is equivalent to a history limit of around 10,000 entries, which should be ample for most legitimate users.
+Each history entry is approximately 100 bytes so the default is equivalent to a history limit of around 10,000 entries, which should be ample for most legitimate users.
 If you use a higher default bear in mind one client can request history